colinlucs/di-framework-tflearn/README.md

 # A Configuration-based Dependency Injection Framework for Building Deep Learning Models on TFLearn

-This is a sample project of "Smart Customer Retention" building deep learning models using a configuration-based dependency injection  on TFLearn.
+This is a sample project"Smart Customer Retention" of my article: [Use Configuration-Based Dependency Injection on TFLearn to Improve Iterative Deep Learning Development Process](https://dzone.com/articles/use-configuration-based-dependency-injection-on-tf).
+It demonstrates how to build deep learning models using configuration-based dependency injection techniques in python programming on the TFLearn APIs.

 ---